RSPwFPGAs/opae-xilinx/README.md

 ![Alt text](./doc/pics/kcu105_fim_pblock_utilization.png)

 <a name="overviewqemusim"></a>
-## Demo: Full-System Simulation with QEMU
+## Demo: Full-System Simulation with QEMU (Tested with XSIM on virtual machine)
 A full-system simulation, which involves application/driver software code and FIM/AFU hardware logic, not only speeds up the development and debugging process of the SW/HW interface, but also enables the evaluation of this full-stack solution without a physical FPGA acceleration card.
 Please take a look at the [README](./sw/QEMU/qemu_hdl_cosim/) for details.

 ### OPAE-scan results in QEMU-HDL co-simulation: